 Sedimentation and Settling Ponds or the settling out of suspended solids can be used independently or to complement coagulation and flocculation.
 Sedimentation is a useful process for POTWS, power plants, food processors, saw mills, sand and gravel mining, mines, and fish hatcheries/aquaculture.

 Filtration is the act of removing contaminates from water by passing them through a porous membrane.
 Filters come in a great variety of designs and can be used to treat a variety of water quality issues.
 Choosing a filtration method is dependent upon the constituent desired to be removed and permittees should consider the filter size, filter bed porosity, filter bed depth, filtration rate, allowable head loss and influent wastewater characteristics.
-Common filter examples include trickling filters, GAC (granulated activated carbon) filters, percolating filters, centrifuge filters, and packed media filters.
+Common filter examples include trickling filters, granulated activated carbon (GAC) filters, percolating filters, centrifuge filters, and packed media filters.
 Because filtration has a great variety of applications, filtration is a useful process for all NPDES dischargers.
 Permittees should work with treatment engineers to determine what method of filtration is ideal to use to clean their effluent.

 Chemical Unit Processes